VizierDB/vizier-scala/README.md

 Unlike most notebooks, Vizier is not backed by a long-running kernel.
 Each cell runs in a fresh interpreter.

-Cells communicate by creating "artifacts":
+Cells communicate by exporting _artifacts_:
 * datasets (e.g., Pandas or Spark dataframes)
 * files
 * parameters
 * charts
-* python code
+* python functions

-For example, you can define and export a function in a python cell, and use it as a User Defined Function in a SQL cell.
+Define and export a function in a python cell, and then use it in a SQL cell.

-Vizier tracks which artifacts a cell uses, so that if you change something, it knows which cells need to be re-run.
+Vizier tracks how cells use artifacts and inter-cell dependencies.
+When a cell is updated, all cells that depend on it will be automatically re-run.
+For example, when you modify the python function, Vizier will automatically re-run the SQL cell.
-When an artifact is updated (e.g., when you modify the function), every cell that used it (e.g., the SQL cell) will be re-executed.

 ---